 The application procedures for Teaching Affiliates are in accordance with the Faculty of Arts Casual Staff Engagement Policy.

-Teaching Affiliates successful at interview will be put into a casual staff pool for five years subject to satisfactory performance.
+Teaching Affiliates who are successful at interview will be put into the schools casual staff pool for a maximum of five years, subject to satisfactory performance.
 When in the pool, Teaching Affiliates are not required to re-interview in order to take on further casual assignments.
 Please note that casual staff have no obligation to be available for work, nor does the University have an obligation to provide work.

 Applicants must provide the following to Emily Dawkes, School Administrator (Operations) and include the following: